xLink/data-grid/docs/installation/laravel-4.md

 ### Install & Configure in Laravel 4

-> **Note:** To use Cartalyst's Data-Grid package you need to have a valid Cartalyst.com subscription.
+> **Note:** To use Cartalyst's Data Grid package you need to have a valid Cartalyst.com subscription.
 Click [here](https://www.cartalyst.com/pricing) to obtain your subscription.

 1. [Composer](#composer)